BaoNguyen151654/Baonguyen151654/README.md

 some frustrating, but all meaningful.
 Yes, a few of them were completed while I was staring at my screen at 3 a.m 😀.

-**About Me:** I am Bao Nguyen, a graduate student in Data Science and Analytics with over one year of experience in machine learning, working as a researcher and AI trainer.
+**About Me:** I am Bao Nguyen, a graduate student in Data Science and Analytics with over one year of experience in machine learning and data mining.
 My skill set spans Data Science, Statistical Modeling, and AI Engineering, with a strong focus on Natural Language Processing (NLP) and Business Intelligence (BI).

 ---